-If set, Bash matches patterns in a case-insensitive fashion when performing matching while executing case or [[ conditional commands.
+If set, Bash matches patterns in a case-insensitive fashion when performing matching while executing case or [[ conditional commands, when performing pattern substitution word expansions, or when filtering possible completions as part of programmable completion.

 nullglob If set, Bash allows filename patterns which match no files to expand to a null string, rather than themselves.